Emotional Intelligence (EQ) as a Core Requirement for AI Management

 In contrast, a retail giant introduced automated scheduling without consulting store managers.
 The algorithm ignored human needs like school pick-up times or commute distances.
 The result was a 22% spike in turnover in three months and a public relations nightmare.
 The failure wasn't the code; it was the manager's inability to empathize with the physical reality of their workforce.

-The Managerial EQ Checklist
+Managerial EQ Guide

 One major error is "Toxic Positivity."
 Managers often oversell the benefits of AI while ignoring the learning curve.
 This creates a disconnect with reality.
 Practical advice: acknowledge that the first 30 days of any new AI implementation will likely be frustrating and slower than the manual process.
 Setting this expectation shows high social awareness.